 HMPAO SPECT Brain Imaging-Guided HBOT in the Treatment of Neurological Residual of Carbon Monoxide Poisoning

-Paul G. Harch, Keith Van Meter, Paul K Staab, Sheldon F. Gottlieb, Jo Ellen Smith Medical Center, New Or,sans, LA.
+Paul G. Harch, Keith Van Meter, Paul K Staab, Sheldon F. Gottlieb, Jo Ellen Smith Medical Center, New Orleans, LA.

-There is no accepted treatment for neurological residual of carbon monoxide poisoning; this report documents the effect of HBOT for established neurological residual.
+There is no accepted treatment for neurological residual of carbon monoxide poisoning; this report documents the effect of Hyperbaric Oxygen Therapy (HBOT) for established neurological residual.

 1995 UHMS Gulf Coast Chapter Annual Meeting, New Orleans, LA Mar 30 - Apr 2, 1995